tensorflow/examples/lite/examples/smart_reply/android/how-to-build.md

 By default, it builds ops for multiple cpus (with options: `--fat_apk_cpu=x86,x86_64,arm64-v8a,armeabi-v7a`).

-From your bazel root folder, copy AAR package to `libs` folder.
+Thirdly, copy AAR package to `libs` folder from your bazel root folder.

 ```
 cp bazel-bin/libs/cc/smartreply_runtime_aar.aar libs/smartreply_runtime_aar.aar
 ```

-If you want to build optimized package you may add options `-c opt` or selectively choose some option in `--fat_apk_cpu`.
+In addition, if you want to build optimized package you may add options `-c opt` or selectively choose some option in `--fat_apk_cpu`.
 For example,

 ```
 bazel build -c opt --fat_apk_cpu=arm64-v8a,armeabi-v7a cc:smartreply_runtime_aar